-An analog industry in a digital world.
+An analog industry in a digital world

 Marketing means many different things to different people.

-Augmentation not disintermediation
+Augmentation, not disintermediation

 A lot of us are wondering what enrollment day 2021 is going to look like.
 Theories abound… but think beyond those, and beyond 2021.
-With such a huge percentage of the workforce doing their jobs from home, and many companies making the decision to stay remote in the future, chances are there will be a lot fewer group sessions and broker meetings going forward.
+With such a huge percentage of the workforce doing their jobs from home, and many companies making the decision to stay remote in the future, chances are there will be way fewer group sessions and broker meetings going forward.
 Slick, easy enrollment and digital consumer education will take it from here.

 The Digital Sales Teammate

-Closing the gaps.
+Closing the gaps

-So, here is how it works.
+So, here’s how it works.

 Here are a few of the tactics, channels, and strategies we support:

-Website Design and Optimization
+Website design and optimization

 Our S.E.A.
 Advantage platform includes the hosting of full websites, microsites, landing pages, and enrollment pages as part of the core offering.
 Our team of professional marketers, copywriters, and graphic designers support the build and provide as much support as needed to make the sales, enrollment, and administration site as effective and impactful as possible.
 Also, all of our sites are built to support mobile responsiveness, Search Engine Optimization (SEO), and tracking tools.

-Enrollment and Renewal Optimization
+Enrollment and renewal optimization

 Ah yes, the big question.

-Based on resources and projects in the pipeline, we may need to adjust deadlines, but I’m proud to say that we can usually support our partner’s timelines without issue.
+Based on resources and projects in the pipeline, we may need to adjust deadlines, but I’m proud to say that we can usually support our partners’ timelines without issue.

 Also, while we’re not a marketing agency, we take an agency approach to our marketing support.
 Our team is structured as an Agile marketing agency and is comprised of marketing veterans who embrace a consultative agency approach.
 This means more listening than talking and more doing than telling others what to do – so don’t worry that you’ll be stuck in an Intro to Marketing class or get ear fatigue from the latest buzzwords.